DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/03_hilo/01_python.md

     time.sleep(0.5)
 input("Press enter to continue...")
 ```

+*   We'll explore this more in later chapters, but see if you can incorporate this
+    into your program!

 1.  **Difficulty** Give your program several difficulty levels.
 You could use
         easy = 1 to 10, medium = 1 to 100, and hard = 1 to 1000.
 You could do a custom